jawshv/port-2023/notes/my_diary.md

 ![](https://s3-external-1.amazonaws.com/media.twiliocdn.com/AC9f6ee7840461f5d77bd8d75d40441963/eb5e39303a93f0e4383a172228a05a5a)

-for those that care about architecture, the diary uses a flask app to retrieve, store, and display messages pulled a twillio phone number api that captures the texts
+for those that care about architecture, the diary uses a flask app to retrieve, store, and display messages pulled from a twillio phone number api that captures texts